 There is a difference between the legal proceedings and the University proceedings.
 The Ohio criminal and civil justice systems and the Wittenberg process for investigation, adjudication and discipline are separate and distinct ways in which to seek redress.
 The university’s investigation of this complaint is an internal process that determines if there has been a violation of the university’s policy that all students, faculty, staff, and guests be free from sex discrimination and/or misconduct.
 The outcome of the legal proceedings does not dictate the outcome of the university’s internal proceedings

-Because the standards for finding a violation of criminal law are different from the standards for finding a violation of this policy, criminal investigation reports are not the determinative of whether sexual harassment or misconduct has occurred.
-In other words, conduct may constitute sexual harassment or misconduct under this policy even if law enforcement agencies lack sufficient evidence of a crime and therefore decline to prosecute.
+Because the standards for finding a violation of criminal law are different from the standards for finding a violation of this policy, criminal investigation reports are not the determinative of whether sexual misconduct has occurred.
+In other words, conduct may constitute sexual misconduct under this policy even if law enforcement agencies lack sufficient evidence of a crime and therefore decline to prosecute.

-If the respondent is a faculty or staff member and a violation of university policy is found by the Sexual Complaint Grievance Board, a copy of the hearing panel's report will be placed in the respondent’s permanent personnel record.
+If the respondent is a faculty or staff member and a violation of university policy is found by the University Hearing Board, a copy of the hearing panel's report will be placed in the respondent’s confidential file.
 If the respondent is a student, the report will be placed in the respondent's student disciplinary file.

 PART II: COMPLAINT AND REPORTING PROCEDURES